Axel2293/Obsidian-Notes/C/Advanced Udemy Course/Memory Overview.md

 - Variables can be resized using **realloc()**
 - No guaranteed efficient use of space
 	- memory is allocated in any random order

+## Heap or Stack?
+Use the heap
+- when you need to allocate *large blocks of memory*
+- When you need to keep that variable around a long time
+- When you need variables like arrays and structs that can change size dynamically Use stack:
+- When you dealing with relatively small vars that only need to persists as long as the function using them is alive.